JiFish/Storyteller/README.md

 See `jofm.php` in *books* for an example book.

 #### Option 3: Write your own adventure
-Storyteller doesn't have to play the official books.
 Perhaps one of the best ways to get a story in to the bot is to write your own.
 Choose a set of supported rules you like and come up with your own adventure.
 If anyone does do this, please consider submitting your story back here.
 I'd love to include longer stories with this distribution.

 ### 3. Add your book to config.ini
 Once you have your book php file, put it in the `books` directory.
 Next add a